Maladministration & Malpractice Policy

 Whistleblowing is a term used to refer to an individual who discloses information relating to actual malpractice or maladministration and/or the covering up of such practices.

-Ofqual has published guidance on this which can be found at
+Ofqual published guidance on this, which you can find at https://www.gov.uk/whistleblowing.

-In this guidance, Ofqual states that centre staff who wish to make a whistleblowing disclosure to someone outside their organisation should normally do so to the relevant awarding organisation.
+In this guidance, Ofqual states that centre staff who wish to make a whistleblowing disclosure to someone outside their organisation should generally do so to the relevant awarding organisation.

-If the issue is about the awarding organisation itself, the disclosure should be directed to Ofqual.
+If the awarding organisation is involved in the issue, you should disclose it to Ofqual.

 Office of Qualifications and Examinations Regulation